smart-data-models/dataModel.Agrifood/AgriParcelOperation/doc/spec.md

       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *agriparceloperation_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     plannedEndAt:
-      description: 'The planned end date/timestamp for the operation. <br/><br/>Note that this is advisory and the actual time the operation finishes may be before or after the planned end.'
+      description: The planned end date/timestamp for the operation. <br/><br/>Note that this is advisory and the actual time the operation finishes may be before or after the planned end
       format: date-time
       type: string
       x-ngsi:
         model: http://schema.org/DateTime
         type: Property
     plannedStartAt:
-      description: 'The planned start date/timestamp for the operation.
-Note that this is advisory and the actual time the operation starts may be before or after the planned start'
+      description: The planned start date/timestamp for the operation.
+Note that this is advisory and the actual time the operation starts may be before or after the planned start
       format: date-time
       type: string
       x-ngsi:
         model: http://schema.org/DateTime
         type: Property
     quantity:
-      description: 'The total quantity of water or product used/ applied.
-It is recommended this is measured in litres for liquids or kilogrammes for solids.'
+      description: The total quantity of water or product used/ applied.
+It is recommended this is measured in litres for liquids or kilogrammes for solids
       minimum: 0
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     relatedSource:
-      description: 'List of IDs the current entity may have in external applications'
+      description: List of IDs the current entity may have in external applications
       items:
-        - type: object
-          values:
+        properties:
           application:
-              anyOf: *agriparceloperation_-_properties_-_owner_-_items_-_anyof
+            anyOf:
+              - description: Identifier format of any NGSI entity
+                maxLength: 256
+                minLength: 1
+                pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+                type: string
+                x-ngsi:
+                  type: Property
+              - description: Identifier format of any NGSI entity
+                format: uri
+                type: string
+                x-ngsi:
+                  type: Property
-              description: 'Property.
-Unique identifier of the entity'
+            description: Unique identifier of the entity
+            x-ngsi:
+              type: Property
           applicationEntityId:
+            description: Identifier in the external application
             type: string
+            x-ngsi:
+              type: Property
+        type: object
       type: array
       x-ngsi:
         type: Property
     reportedAt:
-      description: 'Timestamp when the event fault was reported.'
+      description: Timestamp when the event fault was reported
       format: date-time
       type: string
       x-ngsi: